mwrouse/textbanner/README.md

 ## Configuration
 After installing this module you can configure it in the Modules and Services tab in your admin center.

-It allows you to customize the link, text, background color, background color on hover, and foreground color.
+It allows you to customize the link, text, background color, background color on hover, text color, and text color on hover.